ExtensionEngine/rasporedar/README.md

 ### Undoing seeds

 Seeders can be undone if they are using any storage.
 There are three possible commands for that:

 1. If you want to undo the most recent seed use:

    `npx sequelize-cli db:seed:undo`

 2. If you want to undo a specific seed:

    `npx sequelize-cli db:seed:undo --seed name-of-seed-as-in-data`

 3. If you want to undo all seeds use coomand:

    `npx sequelize-cli db:seed:undo:all`

-## Run schedule generator from cli
+## Run timetable generator from cli

 ```
-$ ./backend/src/algo/cli.ts
+$ ./backend/src/algorithm/cli.ts
 ```